Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Well...that was what advisors and meetings were for.

-“You are beginning to face open rebellion, Mister President.
-The loss of the array in Chicago has devastated much of primary industry.”
+"You are beginning to face open rebellion, Mister President.
+The loss of the array in Chicago has devastated much of primary industry."

 That much was no surprise.
 Rebuilding the rail network shattered by the Chicago array terminus detonation was an ongoing project, and without it, the simple task of getting goods across the country was now anything but simple, and far more expensive.
 That drove up costs in every sector.

 Still…

-“And what are we likely to face if another such attack is successful?” he asked, pointedly.
-“I’m sure I don’t need to remind you gentlemen, but the last twenty years have seen deadly attacks destroy one US city, badly maul another, and do something similar to a US territory.
-The agent responsible for Chicago and Franklin escaped, do we really expect they will pass up a chance to wound us again?”
+"And what are we likely to face if another such attack is successful?" he asked, pointedly.
+"I’m sure I don’t need to remind you gentlemen, but the last twenty years have seen deadly attacks destroy one US city, badly maul another, and do something similar to a US territory.
+The agent responsible for Chicago and Franklin escaped, do we really expect they will pass up a chance to wound us again?"

-“Of course they will strike again, if able.
+"Of course they will strike again, if able.
 So what, Mister President?
 One must prepare, certainly, but a people cannot hide forever.
-Calamities happen, and life must move on.”
+Calamities happen, and life must move on."

-“Well, that’s the question, isn’t it?
+"Well, that’s the question, isn’t it?
 All of you here have made the case that yes, we’ve prepared well, or at least as much as we can in one year.
 Now you’re asking me to trust that one year’s worth of preparation is enough, and the time to move on is now.
 If I’m wrong in trusting you on this, then the cost will be more American lives, more misery, more financial turmoil, and another year just like this one with the same questions at the far end.
-I would be a *terrible* fool if I didn’t take that seriously.”
+I would be a *terrible* fool if I didn’t take that seriously."

 He considered the executive order in front of him a moment longer.
 It was quite a simple one, really: all it did was revoke some of the restrictions included in a similar order he’d signed nearly a year ago.
 It didn’t even *completely* ease up the travel restrictions, just eased off the brakes some.
 A way to get the most important things rolling again, reunite families, close some vulnerabilities…

 He took a deep breath, then uncapped his pen and signed it.
-“I suppose we shall see.”
+"I suppose we shall see."

 ___